scottkds/dsp/lessons/editors/readme.md

 Spyder and PyCharm are IDEs for Python.
 They try to give you a fully configured setup out of the box.

 We will also use Jupyter notebooks, but this does not remove the need for proficiency in an editor or IDE.

+---

+I choose Vim and Atom.
+I have experience with Vim and I like using the Hydrogen add-on in Atom.